Luke 11: A friend comes at midnight

 For Luke, the Lord's Prayer has a strongly eschatological focus: it prays for the coming of the Kingdom of God and maintaining that until such coming, Jesus' disciples "should live under its shadow and out of its strength".
 So Luke follows on from the prayer with a parable which speaks of the need for urgent and insistent prayer, portrayed through "a determined petition for bread".
-The parable indicates that God is not indifferent during this time of waiting, and Eric Franklin observes that any suggestion to the contrary "arises out of a misreading of the signs of the times".
+The parable indicates that God is not indifferent during this time of waiting, and Franklin observes that any suggestion to the contrary "arises out of a misreading of the signs of the times".